howbotnik/sunmine/README.md

 * 801 - Few Clouds (11-25%)
 * 802 - Scattered Clouds (25-50%)

-Edit the acceptable weather codes in main.py for customization.
+Edit the acceptable weather codes in the config file for customization.

 ---